 This article is a service of Wheatley Pritchard & Associates PLLC, Personal Family Lawyer,® who develops trusting relationships with families for life.

-If you're ready to begin assessing the security you want to provide for your family, schedule a Family Wealth Planning Session™ today.
-We can help you make plans for how you want to provide for your loved ones when you can't be there.
-Normally, a Family Wealth Planning Session™ is $750, but when you mention this article and are one of the first three families to book an appointment this month, we'll waive that fee.
-Contact us today to schedule your session.
+If you’re ready to begin assessing the security you want to provide for your family, schedule a Family Wealth Planning Session™ today.
+We can help you make plans for how you want to provide for your loved ones when you can’t be there.
+Normally, a Family Wealth Planning Session™ is $750, but when you mention this article and are one of the first three families to book an appointment this month, we’ll waive that fee.
+Contact us today to schedule your session by calling 347-815-1219 or filling out the online contact form.